 When good managers uncover someone’s natural assets, they can more readily devise opportunities to help the person increase these skills.

-Because one of the primary responsibilities of managers is to motivate and develop staff, offer them extensive training on how to better understand human behaviors.
+Because one of the primary responsibilities of managers is to motivate and develop staff, offer managers extensive training on how to better understand human behaviors.
+Consider having the whole team take behavioral assessments to see how they may interact and identify strengths and weaknesses.
 Make sure the person who’s in charge of any size staff can be flexible enough to share at least some common ground with every member of the team.

 Most workers are happiest if allowed to have at least some say in determining their own path when it comes to accomplishing objectives.
 They’ll want a varying amount of oversight from the boss, depending on their specific level of self-confidence and individual desire to take some calculated risks.

 Good managers explain the ground rules to everyone then decide which workers might want extra guidance and which don’t.
 Self-directing team members need chances to devise their own methods, improvise, and learn from their mistakes.
 The worst actions a manager can take are to hover over them, tether them to stringent rules and become a constant presence in their day.
-Of course a general agreement on goals is in order, as well as an adherence to check points for feedback, but close scrutiny of everyday actions and responses can make good, self-sustaining subordinates feel their manager doesn’t trust them.
+Of course, a general agreement on goals is in order, as well as an adherence to checkpoints or KPIs (key performance indicators) for feedback, but close scrutiny of everyday actions and responses can make good, self-sustaining subordinates feel their manager doesn’t trust them.

 Consider rewarding managers who develop the abilities of others to perform on their own and meet personal goals.

 Fails to Fit the Right Person to the Right Job

 Any worker mistakenly placed in an ill-suited role will struggle, fail to meet expectations and, sooner or later, likely seek employment elsewhere.
 Good managers know the personalities of their team members and place each one in a role designed to play into their innate talents and interests.
 They set them up for success, instead of for failure.